Marvin Humes

+Marvin Richard James Humes (born 18 March 1985) is an English singer-songwriter, disc jockey, radio host, television presenter, and former actor.
+Before rising to prominence as a member of the British boy band JLS, he had an acting role in Holby City.
+As part of JLS, he achieved five number-one singles on the UK Singles Charts and a number-one album on the UK Albums Charts.
+As of December 2013, they had sold over 10 million records worldwide.

-Marvin Richard James Humes (born 18 March 1985) is an English singer, disc jockey, television presenter and radio host who used to present the Monday–Thursday late night show across the Capital Network.
-He previously hosted The Official Big Top 40 chart show across UK commercial radio stations on a Sunday afternoon, between 2013 & 2018.
+Humes has since ventured into radio and television presenting.
+He currently presents a weekday mid morning show on Kiss and an afternoon show on Kisstory.
+He previously presented the Monday–Thursday late-night show across the Capital Network.
+He previously hosted The Official Big Top 40 charts across UK commercial radio stations on a Sunday afternoon, between 2013 and 2018.

-He is best known as a member of the 4-piece boyband JLS, the runner-up boyband to Alexandra Burke in the fifth series of The X Factor.
-After a successful five years, JLS split in December 2013, but reunited in February 2020.

 Between 2014 and 2016, Humes hosted BBC One's The Voice UK with Emma Willis and created a DJ-Producer-dance act LuvBug.
 Since 2019, he has co-hosted the game show The Hit List with his wife Rochelle Humes.

 Early life

-Marvin Richard James Humes was born on 18 March 1985, in Greenwich, London.
-He is the son of a Jamaican father and Scottish mother and is the middle child between two brothers, Leon and Jackson.
+Marvin Richard James Humes was born on 18 March 1985 in Greenwich, London.
+He is the son of a Jamaican father and Scottish mother and is the middle child between two brothers.

 Humes started his music career in a band called VS which was created by Blue member Simon Webbe; however shortly after being formed and releasing an album, they split.
 Humes appeared in Holby City on the BBC for three years from 2000 to 2003, playing Robbie Waring for 14 episodes.
 At the age of 14, he starred in a children's programme called K-Club, which helped people with computers and how they work.

 Career

 Beginnings and The X Factor

-Oritsé Williams decided to get into the music business mainly.
-He was originally scouted for a number of boy bands but did not feel they were right, Williams decided to form his own boy band and, through friends, met Marvin Humes who had experience in R&B and pop music, being a part of VS in 2004.
+Humes' future bandmate Oritsé Williams decided to form his own boy band after not feeling the ones he had been scouted for were right for him.
+Through friends, Williams met Marvin Humes who had experience in R&B and pop music, being a part of VS in 2004.
 Next to join was Aston Merrygold, who was once cast in the ITV children's programme Fun Song Factory, because of his athletic ability.
-Last to join the group was JB Gill, for his "musical ear" and harmonies.
-They bonded, became friends and together they were called UFO (an initialism of Unique Famous Outrageous).
+Last to join the group was JB Gill, chosen for his "musical ear" and harmonies.
+The boys bonded, became friends and together they were called UFO (an initialism of Unique Famous Outrageous).
 They signed to Tracklacers developing a sound they then called "Jack the Lad Swing", combining the phrase "Jack the lad" and the urban music of new jack swing.
-While working their way into the music business, UFO instantly signed to Epic Records, before winning their first award in late 2007 at the Urban Music Awards for Best Unsigned Act thanks to their mash-up of "Stand by Me" by Ben E. King and "Beautiful Girls" by Sean Kingston.
+UFO then signed to Epic Records.
+The band won their first award in late 2007 at the Urban Music Awards for Best Unsigned Act thanks to their mash-up of "Stand by Me" by Ben E. King and "Beautiful Girls" by Sean Kingston.
 Shortly thereafter, they released their second single, "Slap Ya Elbow".
 The group give credit to "DJ Triz" who produced one of UFO's first songs and helped them write it.